Skip to main content

 The Sprint

 A sprint in Scrum is a fixed length of time (usually one month or less) where ideas are turned into value.
-The sprint is the heartbeat of Scrum.
-Sprints occur consecutively, one after the other, until the product is complete (or without end).
+Sprints occur consecutively until the product is complete (or without end).
 Often, teams measure their future in sprints.

 The purpose of the sprint is to time-box work time and get teams to deliver against commitments.
-Sprints allow goals to be set that are shorter-term, but incredibly solid.
+Sprints allow goals that are shorter-term, but solid.
 During a sprint, nothing should change that would endanger the sprint goal.

-The entire Scrum team—the product owner, development team, and Scrum master.
+Entire Scrum team—product owner, development team, and Scrum master.

 A sprint is anywhere from 1 to 4 weeks, no longer.
-This limitation allows teams to get moving and deliver incremental progress rapidly, but without driving people crazy.
+This limitation allows teams to get moving and deliver incremental progress without driving people crazy.

-• Sprints are not the enemy, nor are they specifically a motivator.
-Do not try to hassle or coax people to do things because of the sprint itself.
+• Sprints are not the enemy, nor are they a motivator.
+Do not try to coax people to do things because of the sprint itself.
 Instead, motivate people towards achieving the sprint goal and delivering a product increment.

 • Consider when your sprint is going to start and stop.
 A sprint should start just after the last sprint stops, literally within hours.
 The time between sprint stop and start should simply be time for your sprint review, retrospective, and sprint planning; then it all starts again!